 The micro project was implemented from November 1st 2021 till October 31st 2022.
 The project launching workshop was held in January 2022.

 A team from Austrian Red Cross Association (AutRC) and Ethiopian Red Cross Association (ERCS) conducted a visit to ERCS Harari Branch and the micro project sites and the beneficiaries on June 30, 2023 to document the learnings with a focus on the two activities of the micro project, the communal latrine and private yard tap connection.
-Below is the learning documented from the visit.
+Below is the learnings and challenges documented from the visit.

 Construction of communal latrine